MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-azure-monitor.md

 ---
-title: Use Azure Monitor for containers on Azure Stack Hub | Microsoft Docs
+title: Use Azure Monitor for containers on Azure Stack Hub
 description: Learn how to use Azure Monitor for containers on Azure Stack Hub.
 author: mattbriggs